kofinyefreh/wireframing/README.md

 ### High-Fidelity
 High-fidelity wireframes are more detailed and refined versions, often closer to the final design, including more specific layout and design elements.
 This is an enhanced form of the low-fidelity wireframes

+## Explanation of What Kind of Wireframe Being Used
+The wireframe in there for the AirBnb clone is classified as a high fidelity wireframe.
+This is becuase it contains detailed, specific layouts and design elements ready to be built.
+Also, the wireframes are production ready anc closer to a final design.
+It can be handed over to developers to start working on it..